 - Small bowel healing.
 C-diff doesn’t affect the colon only.
 It has been associated with significant damage to the small intestine, leading to leaky gut.
 Dr. Morstein therefore also helps her patients strengthen the lining of the small intestine for some months, continuing even after the stools are back to normal.
 She believes this is a vital component to fully heal patients with post–C. difficile diarrhea.
 You can find a treatment protocol for healing the small intestine and leaky gut here.

 - Removal of gluten and dairy.
 Although removal of gluten is not necessarily supported by medical studies, Dr. Morstein has observed that some of her patients develop an intolerance to gluten after repeated antibiotics and C-diff infection.
 If her patients’ bowel movements are markedly improved but not completely back to normal, she may recommend full avoidance of gluten.
-Because the damaged small intestine may not be able to produce enough of the enzyme lactase in order to digest dairy, she also considers eliminating it if other natural treatments and a basic healthy diet are not fully reversing patients’ symptoms.
+Because the damaged small intestine may not be able to produce enough of the enzyme lactase in order to digest dairy, she also considers eliminating it if other natural treatment for c-diff and a basic healthy diet are not fully reversing patients’ symptoms.
 (Find a list of dairy substitutes here.)

 - Hygiene.
 To avoid spreading the bacteria or re-infecting yourself, excellent hygiene is recommended.
-This includes frequent hand washing, especially before eating and after using the toilet; frequent cleaning/disinfection, especially in bathrooms; and fingernail cutting.
+This includes frequent hand-washing, especially before eating and after using the toilet; frequent cleaning/disinfection, especially in bathrooms; and fingernail cutting.

-Additional C-diff natural remedies
+Additional C-diff Natural Treatment